20kdc/gabien-app-r48/BUILD.md

 Due to their no-compatibility policy, Gradle is not a reliable piece of software.
 It cannot be used in a project that needs to be picked up to deal with an issue on short notice with years between contact.

+**Android builds presently still rely on a shell script and so can't be performed on Windows right now.**

 ## Some Specific Kinds Of Error

 ### Android D8: `Cannot invoke "String.length()" because "<parameter1>" is null`